Duality and $\chi^<$-Boundedness of Ordered Graphs: Ordered Coloring

-\begin{proof} As the Greedy algorithm goes over all vertices of $G$ and at each step it checks whether the vertex is not connected to some of the vertices before, the complexity of an algorithm is at most $\mathcal{O}(|G|^2)$. \end{proof}
+It follows that for any $G$, determining $\chi^<(G)$ is in $\mathcal{P}$, $\mathcal{P}$ being a class of decision problems that can be solved in polynomial time.
+The Greedy algorithm goes over all the vertices of $G$ and checks at each step whether the vertex is not connected to some of the previous vertices (with respect to the ordering of $G$), therefore, the complexity of an algorithm is at most $\mathcal{O}(|V(G)|^2)$.
+Alternatively, as at each vertex $v$ we look back at vertices connected to $v$, and we do not consider any of the edges more than once, the complexity of the Greedy algorithm is (linear) $\mathcal{O}(|V(G)| + |E(G)|)$.

-For the purposes of further explorations we define a \emph{double} as a pair of consecutive vertices in an ordered graphs connected by an edge.
-Then $M_k$ will be an ordered graph that has $k$ doubles, $k$ edges, and $2k$ vertices and we will call $M_k$ an \emph{ordered matching}.